 There are no signs that the Fed is willing to undo the damage it has already done.
 The total debt burden continues to grow.

 Those are just a few of the known risks which must be considered.
-Then there’s the unknown unknowns.
-The black swan type events like COVID cannot be predicted and are extraordinarily difficult to hedge against.
+Then there are the unknown unknowns.
+Black swan-type events like COVID cannot be predicted and are extraordinarily difficult to hedge against.

 All of that to say – generating a return in this market that beats inflation is no easy task.

 It’s Time for TINA to Retire, and for GITA to Take Center Stage

 TINA (There Is No Alternative) continues to be a popular reason why the stock market isn’t slowing down, despite all the risks outlined above.